 Are you ready to improve all intelligence types?

-Because that’s what the Headway app is perfect for!
-It lets you learn more in less time and presents you with thousands of life-changing insights from the world’s top authors.
-And the best thing is you don’t have to make any sacrifices in your routine to grow your all intelligence types effectively.
-Instead, you can listen to a highly informative 15-min summary while making dinner or pass a self-growth challenge during your commutes.
+And what about giving your team an opportunity to discover different aspects of intelligence theory and improve their intelligence types?
+That’s what the Headway app’s corporate subscription is perfect for!
+It lets you and your employees learn more in less time and presents you with thousands of life-changing insights from the world’s top authors.
+And the best thing is you don’t have to make any sacrifices in your working routine to grow all your Howard Gardner’s types of intelligence effectively.
+Instead, you can listen to a highly informative 15-min summary or watch explainers during your commutes or coffee breaks.